-- Has guided a Lobo offensive line that blocked for the two top-five nationally-ranked rushing teams in 2012-13.
-The Lobos ranked fourth in the country in 2013 with an average of 308.8 yards per game and fifth in the country in 2012 with an average of 301.3 yards per game.
+- Has guided a Lobo offensive line that blocked for the three top-five nationally-ranked rushing teams from 2012-14.
+The Lobos ranked fourth in the country in 2014 with an average of 310.4 yards per game, fourth in 2013 with an average of 308.8 yards per game and fifth in the country in 2012 with an average of 301.3 yards per game.

 - A four-year starter for New Mexico and first-team All-Mountain West selection in 2003, Lenzmeier is the only offensive lineman in the history of the Mountain West to earn a conference Offensive Player of the Week award.